-This post covers various aspects of Requirements Analysis such as its definition, process, and various requirements analysis techniques.
+This post covers various aspects of Requirements Analysis such as requirements analysis definition, its process, and various requirements analysis techniques.

 The requirements analysis process involves the following steps: